pavelsuk/sport_tracker/README.md

 ## What I want to achieve

-- One place where I can see all my sport activites
+- One place where I can see all my sport activities
 - These activities are tracked by my Garmin watch (FENIX 6S)
 - Data are also in Garmin Connect app
 - I want to be able to see:
-  - How much time do I spent doing Hiking/Walking/Cycling/Yoga/Strenghts
+  - How much time do I spent doing Hiking/Walking/Cycling/Yoga/Strengths
   - The distance (for outdoor activities)
   - on daily/weekly/monthly basis
   - in the context of weekly/monthly/annual goal